14sammie41/aat-cars/README.md

 + For the sake of proving that I both know how to and ensuring that they work, I created the `posts.json` file to enable the use of a `json` file.
 This will also facilitate a 'backup' function to allow me to put some posts as permanent fixtures even if the page crashes for any reason, so there will never be a blank page loaded.
 + When auto setting up for users to have a log in to enable commenting etc. I found that the `allauth` download had automatically put those templates into a sub folder called `allauth` meaning that it was not extending `base.html` to allow for consistent formatting.
 When I moved the `account` folder out of the `allauth` folder all links then worked.
 + When testing deployment to Heroku after adding authentication onto my project i found that my CSS was not being carried over to my Heroku deployed project.
 After checking my `settings.py` file incase I had missed a path, i found that i had forgotten to run `collectstatic` before saving my files for deployment.
 This corrected the issue.
 + When trying to get the user managed comments to show a message to the user that it is waiting approval i found that the message was not showing.
-Initially because of the amout of code I had added, I assumed that the reason for this was due to a missing link between the template and the view.
+Initially because of the amount of code I had added, I assumed that the reason for this was due to a missing link between the template and the view.
 After triple checking all of the code, I reverted to checking the inspect view on Chrome Dev Tools to find that the message was showing behind my nav bar.
 After adding a `margin-top` to the alert in `style.css` it was showing.
 After doing the above i realised I had not added the `main-content` class to the `container` that the alert code was in so therefore it was inheriting basic classes from Bootstrap.

 ## Source for images and text